serokell/lootbox/code/log/README.md

 ### Dynamic Scope

 What to do if you want to adjust the logging configuration for all messages produced by any code called by a specific function?
-Well, you are lucky, because this is exactly what the `caps` framework is meant to do.
-The only thing `loot-log` has to do is provide access to the configuration and then you will simply use `adjustCap`.
+Hopefully, you’ll be able to do this somehow, but this functionality is currently in the works.